 The race to grab Tae Gu before he murders even more people ends up a spectacular one, and his eventual punishment is creepy as hell!
 Fair warning.
 You can't be a squeamish person and watch it, otherwise you might have nightmares.
 From the online comments I read from fans a lot of them didn't want to see Tae Gu receive his comeuppance in the way he did - they thought it was over the top.
 I disagree.
 He had destroyed so many lives that nothing anyone did to punish him would be enough.
 He deserved exactly what he got!
 He would have loved it if Jin Hyuk had sunk to his base level and killed him, but no, the scriptwriter was wiser than that and made him receive justice from his own kind -- the insane!

 If you love a great cop show do not miss Voice.
-In fact it's brilliant OCN crime solving shows like this one and Missing Noir M and Tunnel that should be supported by America's Netflix, and not a ho hum jtbc production like Man To Man.
+In fact it's brilliant OCN crime solving shows like this one and Missing Noir M and Tunnel that should be supported by America's Netflix.
 Netflix really needs to listen to long time fans of the genre so they know where to go to sponsor the best "original productions".
-OCN makes the best crime solving shows in the world.
+OCN makes the best crime solving shows in the world, and Voice, as of this writing, was their highest rated show.

 HOME TO KOREAN DRAMA REVIEWS